The Red Cow of Ike

 “Monk, please stay in this village and teach us the Buddha’s teachings.”

-“Since Fukusenji has become a desolate temple, I have completely forgotten to chant the sutras.”
+“Since Fukusenji has become a desolate temple, I have completely forgotten how to chant the sutras.”

-“You are such a noble monk that even the lord of the pond listens to you, as everyone can see.”
+“You are such a noble monk that even the dragon lord of the pond listens to you.
+Everyone can see.”

 Yoshitaka gently placed his hands on his chest.
-He felt as if his training had come to an end.
-So he decided to listen to the wishes of the people of his village.
+He a great relief and knew that his training had come to an end.
+Alas, he decided to accept the wishes of the people of this village.

 Eventually, a temple was built near a place surrounding the pond where there had once been a smaller temple.
 The new temple was named Ryukeiin¹.
-The red cow/dragon, which was guided by the Buddha, is worshiped as a guardian deity of the temple and the village of Ike.
+The red cow/dragon lord, which was guided by the Buddha, is worshiped as the guardian deity of the temple and the village of Ike.
 Even today, it gently watches over the village.

 ¹ The first kanji character in the temple’s name is ryu, which means dragon.
 Ryukeiin (龍渓院) means something like ‘Dragon Valley Temple.

 To learn more about the village of Ike, including a live reading of The Red Cow of Fukusenji, join one of Jimmy’s Izu Tours:

 All that remains of the ancient Fukusenji temple is a five stone memorial, and a historical marker.